Tarun Sagar: Reception

 While he was in Karnataka, journalist Seetharam, in his column "Suttha Mutha" ridiculed Jainism and Jain Muni Tarun Sagar in the eveninger Karavali Ale, who was charged under sections 153 (A), 153 (B) and 295 (A) of Indian Penal Code.

 In August 2016, Tarun Sagar was invited to address the Haryana Assembly by both the ruling BJP and the opposition Congress party members.
 He talked about social and political issues and evoked applause and laughter from lawmakers.
 The event caused a number of tweets critical of Muni Tarun Sagar because of his nudity.
 Most notable were the tweets by Vishal Dadlani, the musician and a leading AAP supporter, and the Congress leader Tehseen Poonawala.
 As a result, 27 police complaints were filed against Dadlani and Poonawala.

 The AAP Chief Arvind Kejriwal quickly disassociated with Dadlani's comments stating "I met Shri Tarun Sagar ji Maharaj last year.
 Our family regularly listens to his discourses on TV.
 We deeply respect him and his thoughts...Tarun Sagar ji Maharaj is a very revered saint, not just for Jains but everyone.
 Those showing disrespect is unfortunate and should stop".
 Dadlani, realizing his mistake, vowed to quit politics and apologized 33 times on-line.
 Tarun Sagar defended the right of Dadlani to criticize him.
 In the same regards both Vishal Dadlani and Tehseen Poonawalla were fined of Rupees 10 lakh each for their remarks and tweets with warning not to repeat such instances in future by the Apex court of Justice.

 Death

-Tarun Sagar took Santhara (fasted to death) on 1 September 2018 at age 51 after a long illness.
+Tarun Sagar took Sallekhana (fasted to death) on 1 September 2018 at age 51 after a long illness.